ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 var TypeName VariableName = value;
 ```

-Value can be a integer, a float, a string "hello", a map, or XML or Json literals.
+Value can be a integer, a float, a string, a map, or XML or Json literals.
 Following are examples.

 ```
 var int age = 4;